 The burden of justification shifts from the buyer (who previously had to decide whether to trust a private company’s numbers) to the seller (who now has to explain why their numbers look different from the public comparable).
 That is a structural change in how AI valuations get set, and it happens the moment the S-1 drops, not the moment the stock starts trading.

 OpenAI’s reported target exceeds $1T.
 Whether the market agrees depends on those audited margins.
-Whether Anthropic can defend $900B depends on the same numbers.
-The S-1 is the first domino.
-Everything after it is a repricing event.
+Whether Anthropic can defend $965B depends on the same numbers.
+The confidential S-1 is the first domino, but the repricing does not fire until audited financials go public, and that now happens on Anthropic’s schedule, not OpenAI’s.

 Frequently Asked Questions